Skip to Main Content

 To understand where Jennerwein sits within the broader German dining conversation, it helps to locate it against the country's star-weighted addresses.
 Three-Michelin-star kitchens like Aqua in Wolfsburg and Schwarzwaldstube in Baiersbronn operate in an entirely different register, defined by multi-course architecture, premium wine programmes, and an implicit expectation of occasion dining.
 Two-star addresses like Vendôme in Bergisch Gladbach sit in a similar orbit.
 Creative-format addresses like CODA Dessert Dining in Berlin occupy an experimental niche.
 Jennerwein is doing something categorically different: it is making the case for regional specificity at an accessible price point, which is a harder editorial position to hold than it appears.

 For comparison, the nearby ES:SENZ in Grassau represents the upper end of Bavarian alpine dining ambition, positioned at the starred end of the spectrum.
 Jennerwein does not compete in that tier, nor does it try to.
-Its peer set is the community of honest regional kitchens that understand the difference between country cooking done carefully and country cooking done generically.
+Its comparable set is the community of honest regional kitchens that understand the difference between country cooking done carefully and country cooking done generically.

 The Tegernsee Dining Scene in Context